pranav9708/Authentication_System/readme.md

 ## Bonus Feature

-The project includes a bonus feature for password recovery.
-You can request a password reset by clicking the "Forgot Password" link on the login page.
-You will receive a password reset link via email, which can be used to reset your password.
+The project includes a bonus feature for password recovery, where a password reset link is sent to your email.

 ## Display Notifications